 Old Zawn SlabThis final area at the west end of Meikle Ross is much better and not too vegetated.
 For Meikle Ross it has generally very good rock.
-It is best reached from the road by walking around the north and west of the hill.
+It is best reached from the road by walking around the north and west of the hill, mostly following a wall below the trees.
 If you're coming from the Red Slab area it is about 200m beyond Titan's Corner, 350m in total from Deep Zawn.
 There are two old strainer posts at the top of the crag which can be used to abseil, 60m of rope is needed to set this up.
 Otherwise you can climb down the wee gully immediately to the west of the crag.
 There is an easy but exposed/awkward step at the bottom which will be nasty when wet.

 The climbing is on a nice compact slab of generally good rock.
 The routes are short, but not nearly as short as described in the guidebook (more like 12-15m).
 One or two are a bit bold, and all require plenty of small wires and cams.
 Climbing is best at mid-tide or low tide, but one or two of the right hand routes could be done at high tide

 Full Sea Level Traverse